stappit/stappit.github.io/posts/miut_ultra_2017.md

 * MP3 player (Scan Disk Clip Sport)
 * Waste bag + toilet paper

-## Prerace
+## Pre-Race

 The race start was at 07:00 in São Vicente on the north of the island.
 The race organisors offered a shuttle service from Machico (east) to the start, leaving at 05:00, which took away much of the stress of using Madeira's awkward public transport system.
-Apart from forgetting my pre-rrace breakfast of oats, everything ran very smoothly.
-Two cliff bars and a gel had to suffice.
+Apart from forgetting my pre-race breakfast of oats, everything ran very smoothly.
+Two Cliff bars and a gel had to suffice for breakfast.

 ## Race